VTI ETF Review: Vanguard Total Stock Market Index Fund ETF

 Top Holdings

-A potential downside is that if a handful of large-cap stocks tumble, the entire ETF can see a noticeable drag on performance.
-On the flip side, if those companies continue to thrive, they can power significant gains for VTI.
-It’s a trade-off that essentially mirrors the broader U.S. market dynamic.
+A potential downside is that if a handful of large-cap stocks tumble, the entire ETF can feel the drag.
+On the flip side, if those same companies continue to compound, they can power significant gains for VTI.
+That trade-off mirrors the broader U.S. market dynamic: broad ownership, but with leadership concentrated where the market has already placed the most value.

 Market-Cap Diversification